xdslproject/xdsl/README.md

 ## Prerequisites

-To install XDSL you can either clone the GitHub repository and install the requirements by following:
+To install xDSL you can either clone the GitHub repository and install the requirements by following:

 ### Installation for Users